 Bronx Teacher Charged With Raising Cockfighting Roosters

-MANHATTAN (CN) — For more than four years, a Bronx schoolteacher kept a farm that helped him moonlight as a supplier of between 40 and 45 roosters for cockfighting contests, federal prosecutors said in their latest animal-cruelty crackdown.
+MANHATTAN (CN) — For more than four years, a Bronx schoolteacher kept a farm that helped him moonlight as a supplier of between 40 and 45 chickens for cockfighting contests, federal prosecutors said in their latest animal-cruelty crackdown.

 Hector Cruz, a 59-year-old teacher from P.S.
 211, can face up to five years in prison if convicted of selling, possessing and transporting those birds for cockfighting.